shalikadulaj/IoT-Mini-Project-1/README.md

 <summary> AWS SNS </summary>

 Amazon Simple Notification Service (SNS) is a fully managed messaging service by AWS.
 It enables the publishing of messages to a variety of endpoints, including mobile devices, email, and more.
 SNS simplifies the creation and management of message-driven applications, providing flexibility and scalability for diverse communication scenarios.
-In here rules are set for triggering email alerts using AWS SNS service.
-To set rules follow below steps.
+Here rules are set for triggering email alerts using the AWS SNS service.
+To set rules follow the below steps.

 	AWS IoT > Message Routing > Rules > Create rule

 - Specify rule properties

 - Configure SQL statement
 	- Write this quarry to select  data once the temperature value is greater than 50.
-And data will be sent to the topic.
+Data will be sent to the topic.

 			SELECT *,timestamp() as ts FROM 'sensor/station1' WHERE temperature > 50